holepunchto/autobase/README.md

 }
 ```

 *IMPORTANT*: Autobase messages may be reordered as new data becomes available.
-Updates will undone and reapplied internally, but this can _only_ work if the view is an instance of a `LinearizedCore`.
+Updates will be undone and reapplied internally, but this can _only_ work if the view is built with an instance of an `Autocore`.
 It is important that any data structures touched by the `apply` function have been derived from the `store` object passed to the `open` handler.
 If any external data structures are used, these updates will not be correctly undone.

 ## API